Sal-Adrian/Keys-of-Life/README.md

 BPM:		1-300

-Num.
+Max.
 Notes:	>= -1

-When Num.
-Notes = -1, all possible notes will play.
+When Max Notes = -1, all possible notes will play.

+By default, the row with the most live tiles will play thier note.
+The "Random" checkbox negates this priority.

 "Go Back" button loads board configuration since the last time "Play" button was pressed.